A world of opportunity: how AI and Assistive tech could build independence for millions

 Currently, it's challenging to provide personalized assistance to everyone who needs it, especially at busy times.
 Being guided or driven through the airport also brings with it a lack of agency, a reduced experience and a sense of otherness – as well as drawing attention that not everyone is comfortable with.
 Agentic AI could bridge these gaps by acting as a virtual, personalized guide.

-Let's break down how agentic AI can assist, focusing on various types of disabilities and the entire journey from home to take-off.
+Let's break down how agentic AI could assist, focusing on various types of disabilities and the entire journey from home to take-off.

 Understanding the challenge